-Our camps in the Victoria Falls region - both in Zambia and Zimbabwe - are launch pads for numerous and adventurous water excursions, while further down the mighty Zambezi, in northern Zimbabwe, the Mana Canoe Trail is known to be one of the most exciting safaris in Africa.
+Our camps in the Victoria Falls region - both in Zambia and Zimbabwe - are exciting launch pads for numerous and adventurous water excursions, while further down the mighty Zambezi, in northern Zimbabwe, viewing wildlife from the vantage point of a boat is a thrilling experience.

-In Malawi, boating on the Shire River exposes rich shore- and freshwater-based life, while kayaking and other water sports add excitement to the splendour of the great Lake Malawi.
+In Malawi, motor boating on the Shire River exposes rich shore- and freshwater-based life, while kayaking and other water sports add excitement to the splendour of the great Lake Malawi.